Application Procedures-Business Entity Residents

 - An Action Notice of Appointment, with $29 filing fee, completed by the sponsoring insurance company admitted to California.
 Pursuant to Section 2190.22 of Title 10 of the California Code of Regulations, the Action Notice of Appointment must be submitted electronically.
 To submit appointments electronically contact the National Insurance Producer Registry (NIPR) and its authorized business partners for a list of approved partners.

-- A Bond of Insurance Broker, form LIC 417-5, in the penal sum of $10,000 executed in California, by a California admitted surety, completed in the name of the business entity and signed by the business entity authorizes the business entity to act as an insurance broker.
+- A Bond of Insurance Broker, form LIC 417-5, in the penal sum of $10,000, by a California admitted surety, completed in the true name of the business entity as principal and signed by the business entity authorizes the business entity to act as an insurance broker.

 All filing fees submitted are not refundable, whether or not the application is acted upon or the examination taken.For specific questions regarding this license type, please e-mail the Producer Licensing Bureau at Producer Licensing Bureau E-Mail or call the CDI's Licensing Hotline at (800) 967-9331.
 Please be sure to include your name, telephone number, license number and e-mail address in all correspondence with the CDI.